TERREMEMBER/znbase/docs/content/stable/develop/learn/strings-and-text-ysql.md

 ## Introduction

 Strings, character data types, or text.
 What you want to call it is up to you.
 Manipulating and outputting text is a very important topic that will be required for many different types of systems that you work with.
-The YugabyteDB SQL API offers extensive text capability that will be demonstrated here.
+The ZNbaseDB SQL API offers extensive text capability that will be demonstrated here.

 ## About character data types

 ### Character data types

 For character data types, see [Data types](/latest/api/ysql/datatypes/).
-Note that YugabyteDB implements the data type aliases and that is what is used here.
+Note that ZNbaseDB implements the data type aliases and that is what is used here.

 With PostgreSQL, the use of different character data types has a historical aspect.
-YugabyteDB — being a more recent implementation — has no such history.
+ZNbaseDB — being a more recent implementation — has no such history.
 Consider keeping your use of character data types simple, ideally just 'text', or 'varchar(n)' if you require a restricted length.
 Although it's your choice, using text and then verifying the length of a character string will allow you to develop your own approach to managing this scenario, rather than encountering errors by exceeding some arbitrary length.

 {{< note title="Note" >}}
 If you use char(n), character(n), or varchar(n), then the limitation will be the number you assign, which cannot exceed 10,485,760.
 For unlimited length, use a character data type without a length description, such as 'text'.
 However, if you have specific requirements to ignore trailing spaces, then you may wish to consider using char(n).